 Diabetes Drugs for BPH

-As we saw with erectile dysfunction, metformin and other diabetes drugs have a therapeutic role in BPH.
-In rats with prostate enlargement induced by hyperinsulinemia (which is telling in itself—they fed rats a diet intended to induce high insulin for the express purpose of enlarging their prostates!), treatment with pioglitazone (brand name Actos) reduced insulin levels and prostate weight.
+As we saw with erectile dysfunction, metformin has a therapeutic role in BPH.
+In rats with prostate enlargement induced by hyperinsulinemia (which is telling in itself—they gave rats insulin for the express purpose of enlarging their prostates!), treatment with pioglitazone (brand name Actos) reduced insulin levels and prostate weight.
 In another study, metformin substantially inhibited the proliferation of cultured human prostate epithelial cells.
-(Yes, these were a rat study and an in vitro study, but they still provide some insights.)
+(Yes, these were a rat study and an in vitro study, but they still give us some insights.)
 Again, the fact that drugs primarily used for diabetes are effective for things as seemingly unrelated as PCOS, erectile dysfunction, and BPH, suggests these three conditions share a common origin: chronic hyperinsulinemia.

 We need to wake up and smell the Viagra!